 Ray Breslin (Sylvester Stallone) is the best at breaking out of maximum security prisons.
 To date, he's escaped from eight so-called "inescapable" institutions.
 There's a hefty new payday of $5 million if he can get out of the newest place, designed to put away those that must never be let out.
 The amount seems to good to be true.
 And it is.
 All too quickly, Breslin is stuck in "The Tomb" with a sadistic warden (Jim Caviezel) intent on keeping him there.

-Fortunately, Breslin meets inmate Emil Rottmayer (null) who might be able to help.
+Fortunately, Breslin meets inmate Emil Rottmayer (Arnold Schwarzenegger) who might be able to help.
 (As the tagline reads: no one escapes alone.)
 So why not do a buddy flick with your former 80s action star rival?
 Will this be the film Sly and Arnie's fans have been waiting decades for?